 When Phil opens the door, Clint shuffles backwards under the seat again.
 “We’re back at SHIELD,” Phil informs him, well aware that he looks like he’s talking to an empty seat.
 Clint clearly doesn’t trust him, because he pokes his nose out to get a good smell before wriggling out.
 Phil scoops him up before he can try to sharpen his claws on Phil’s back again, and takes him up to his office.
 Several junior agents do a double take as they walk past him; Phil makes mental notes of their names, because they could at least make it less obvious when they’re startled.

 When they get to his office, which is a horrible dark thing with a window the size of a postage stamp, Phil sets Clint down and heads for the desk.
 The files are starting to loom in his inbox tray and he sorts about two thirds of them into categories urgent, can wait and shaft off onto junior agent, although that one’s officially supposed to be delegate.
 The other third goes straight into the shredder.
 He has his own shredder.
-It’s industrial-sized and sits by the wall within arm’s reach, decorated with three lacy doilies his mother crocheted and a bonsai.
+It’s industrial-sized and sits by the wall within arm’s reach, decorated with three lacy doilies his mother crocheted, and a bonsai.
 It confuses everyone who walks in, and he quite likes that.

 Clint is meandering around the office, sniffing at everything.
 He’s still walking awkwardly, but seems to have no trouble jumping up on Phil’s desk, keysmashing across the keyboard, hopping back down into Phil’s lap and cramming himself behind Phil’s butt again.
 He’s going to have to do something about that.
 Phil brings information and contact details up for three local pet rescues and shelters and deletes Clint’s ‘adsrffffkyhjn,l;’.

 By nine pm, Phil has written a description of Clint and taken a picture of his backside and tail for the rescue shelters to put up as a notice, finished the thankfully sparse paperwork for this op and contemplated going home at least twice.
-Jasper stops by on his dinner break to pick up his paperwork with his sandwich - and because in their line of work, nine pm is a perfectly reasonable time for a dinner break - and Clint meows mournfully from behind Phil.
+Jasper stops by on his dinner break to pick up his paperwork with a sandwich for him - because in their line of work, nine pm is a perfectly reasonable time for a dinner break - and Clint meows mournfully from behind Phil.

 “Fuck!”
 Jasper glares.
 “Is that cat in here?!”
 He looks around, trying to pinpoint the direction of the sound.